Fanny Ronalds: Early life

-Ronalds, generally called "Fanny", was born in Boston, Massachusetts, the daughter of Joseph Ballard Carter (1813–1889) and his wife, Mary (née Chamberlain) Carter (died 1898).
-In 1859 at age twenty, already known as a beauty with a talent for singing, she married Pierre Lorillard Ronalds (grandson of Pierre Lorillard II), a New Yorker called by The New York Times, "The Father of American Coaching".
+Ronalds, generally called "Fanny", was born in New York City and raised in Boston, Massachusetts, the daughter of Joseph Ballard Carter (1813–1889) and his wife, Mary (née Chamberlain) Carter (died 1898).
+In the mid-1850s, showing a talent for singing, she travelled to Italy to take singing lessons.
+In 1859 at age twenty, she married Pierre Lorillard Ronalds (grandson of Pierre Lorillard II), a dozen years her senior, a New Yorker called by The New York Times, "The Father of American Coaching".
 She quickly became a noted socialite and hostess.
 At one magnificent ball that she gave in the early 1860s, Ronalds famously appeared dressed "as Music, in a white satin gown embroidered with bars from Verdi's Un ballo in maschera", wearing a harp-shaped, illuminated crown.
+From 1860 to 1862 the couple lived in Paris, and from 1862 to 1864 in New York.
 The Ronalds had four children.
 A contemporary account described Fanny Ronalds as follows: "Her face was perfectly divine in its loveliness, her features small and exquisitely regular.
 Her hair was a dark shade of brown - châtain foncé [deep chestnut] - and very abundant... a lovely woman, with the most generous smile one could possibly imagine, and the most beautiful teeth."

 She developed a relationship with the wealthy Leonard Jerome (Winston Churchill's grandfather), a notorious womanizer, but somehow maintained a friendship with his wife and daughters, including Jennie Jerome, who remembered Ronalds singing them to sleep.
-She often visited their home in Newport, Rhode Island, and after Mrs. Jerome moved to Paris with her daughters, the Ronalds followed in 1864, taking their children.
+She often visited their home in Newport, Rhode Island, and after Mrs. Jerome moved to Paris with her daughters, the Ronalds followed in 1864, taking their own children.
 In Paris, noted for her beauty and social talents, she joined the court circles of the pleasure-loving Empress Eugénie and Napoleon III.
 During a party, Napoleon rescued her after she fell into one of his ponds.
-She soon met Arthur Sullivan during one of his visits to Paris.
+She had met Arthur Sullivan in the early 1860s.
 According to The New York Times, she became the leader of the American community in Paris.
-In 1868, in the French courts, Ronalds obtained a legal separation from her husband, giving her control over their children.
+Her husband was abusive, and in 1868, in the French courts, Ronalds obtained a legal separation from her husband, giving her control over their children.

 Introduced by Napoleon and Eugénie to British society, she quickly became one of the many "friends" of the Prince of Wales (later King Edward VII) and was soon known for hosting fashionable musical entertainments and elegant soirées for artists, musicians and high society.
 With the faltering of the Second Empire as unrest grew in France, her opportunities there collapsed, and Ronalds moved with her children to Tunis in 1869.
-There she became a partner in a farm near Sidi Thabet with Ferdinand Veillet-Devaux, the Count de Sancy; after some legal troubles, the venture ended in 1875.
+There she became a partner in a farm near Sidi Thabet with Ferdinand Veillet-Devaux, the Count de Sancy; after some legal troubles, the venture ended in 1874.